See some of Paisley’s finest architectural treasures and learn about its rich history while exploring these town centre gems.

 6 School Wynd, Paisley PA1 2DB

-Located on the highest point of Paisley’s townscape, the church was formerly Paisley High Parish Church.
-Architect John White designed the building, which dates back to 1764.
-Legend has it that after a stone mason fell to his death during construction, his workmates carved the outline of handkerchief and spectacles into the cobbles where he fell as a tribute.
+Located at the highest point of Paisley’s townscape, this is a fantastic viewpoint.
+Legend has it that after a stonemason fell to his death, workmates carved the outline of spectacles and handkerchief into the cobbles as a tribute.